Protocol actors

 - ACK submission.
 Each AVK submits an on-chain acknowledgment confirming graph setup, signature collection, and verification of the Pre-PegIn confirmation depth.

-- Aave-specific: arbitrage in liquidation settlement.
-The Aave integration routes liquidation settlement through a Liquidation Liquidity Provider (LLP); BTCVaultSwap is the default LLP.
-Liquidators on the permissionless path swap seized vaults for instant WBTC liquidity via BTCVaultSwap; the seized vault enters escrow until an arbitrageur acquires it and finalizes the BTC redemption on Bitcoin.
+- Aave-specific liquidation settlement.
+The Aave integration routes permissionless liquidation through a Liquidation Liquidity Provider (LLP); BTCVaultSwap is the default LLP.
+Liquidators receive instant WBTC liquidity from the LLP, while the seized vault enters escrow until a registered arbitrageur acquires it and finalizes BTC redemption on Bitcoin.
 Only registered AVKs can acquire escrowed vaults, because they must have pre-signed the vault's transaction graph at creation.

 - Challenge participation.
-As holders of pre-signed transaction graphs, AVKs can participate in the challenge mechanism if they detect a fraudulent claim against a vault they co-signed.
+As holders of pre-signed transaction graphs and relevant artifacts, AVKs can participate in the challenge mechanism if they detect an invalid claim against a vault they co-signed.

 Registration